Elon Musk biopic being made by A24, Darren Aronofsky to direct

 Aronofsky, whose filmography includes, Mother! and Black Swan, is known for his handling of psychological fiction and surreal events.
 His 2022 film, The Whale, received critical acclaim, with Brendan Fraser winning Best Actor at the Oscars for his leading role.

-Black Swan, the 2010 psychological horror about the trials and tribulations of the New York City Ballet was nominated for several Academy Awards, including Best Director and Best Picture, with Natalie Portman taking home the award for Best Actress.
+Black Swan, the 2010 psychological horror about the trials and tribulations of a ballet company in New York City, was nominated for several Academy Awards, including Best Director and Best Picture, with Natalie Portman taking home the award for Best Actress.

 A24, who have risen to fame in the last few years with the success of films such as, Everything Everywhere All At Once, Talk To Me and Moonlight, are also known for their production of often psychologically disturbing, bleak, mind-bending movies.